PennockTech/textar/README.md

 rely upon links.
 Extractors may freely re-order symbolic links, or reject them entirely.

+Extractors SHOULD default to refusing to extract files with suspicious names, such as those containing US-ASCII ESC (0x1B, `\e`).
+Note that what's suspicious might change depending upon character set.

 The `owner` array, if present, must have at least one entry, the file owner.
 This should be portable.
 On Unix systems, a second entry in the array should be interpreted as a group.
 If the first entry in the array is `null` or an